What can be done about exaggerated claims?

 It is right to say that the defendants had, seemingly from a very early stage, decided to pursue an application to strike out, if they successfully established at trial that the claimant had grossly exaggerated his claim (which they did).
 However, in adopting this strategy, they declined any attempt to settle the claimant’s claim by not making any offers and refusing an invitation to a joint settlement meeting, in the face of several – admittedly too high – offers from the claimant.
 This approach did not find favour with the trial judge (nor, implicitly, with the Supreme Court) and lay behind his decisions in relation to interest and costs.

-Striking out a claim
+Striking out exaggerated claims

 In relation to the application to strike out the claim after judgment, the Supreme Court, while acknowledging that the power existed, declined to exercise it, finding that it was not just and proportionate on the facts, and said that this power would only be exercised “in very exceptional circumstances.”
 The Supreme Court also restated that the correct way to deal with such cases was by ensuring the dishonesty did not increase damages, through costs, by reducing interest, proceedings for contempt and criminal proceedings.

-One cannot but admire the resolve of the appellant/defendant in taking the course of action that they did and the decision brings clarity to the approach that should taken in the face of an exaggerated claim.
+One cannot but admire the resolve of the appellant/defendant in taking the course of action that they did and the decision brings clarity to the approach that should taken in the face of exaggerated claims.
 As outlined above, it is through the award of damages, costs and interest that immediate condemnation should be expressed, and subsequently through proceedings for contempt and (less likely) criminal proceedings.

 Part 36 offer

-It is also clear that repugnance in relation to an exaggerated claim should not preclude offers being made to reflect the ‘true value’ of the claim; it is equally clear that failure to do so may remove a defendant from the moral high ground.
+It is also clear that repugnance in relation to exaggerated claims should not preclude offers being made to reflect the ‘true value’ of the claim; it is equally clear that failure to do so may remove a defendant from the moral high ground.
 On the subject of offers, it is interesting to note that in cases such as these, the Supreme Court supports the use of Calderbank offers rather than Part 36, contrary to what we have been hearing from the Court of Appeal in recent months and in particular from Lord Justice Jackson.
 This allows much greater flexibility and is to be welcomed.

 Finally, the Supreme Court has left open the question of whether an earlier application (i.e. before trial) to strike out would have been more successful, because it would have avoided the high cost of the trial.
 One hesitates to recommend such a course of action in relation to exaggerated claims and case law would seem to be against such a tactic.